codewithjulie/codewithme/README.md

 # Welcome to my All Aboard Bootcamp Final Project

 An education platform where enrolled users can enroll in multiple courses and access their course materials all in one place.
-Live now at [Heroku](https://codewithjulie.herokuapp.com)

 Video walkthrough of this app available on [YouTube](https://youtu.be/ZQFei6xD3-s).